Vertical Sleeve Gastrectomy—Open

 (Sleeve Gastrectomy—Open; VSG—Open)

-Vertical sleeve gastrectomy (VSG) is surgery to decrease the structure and size of your stomach.
-This restricts the amount of food you are able to consume.
+Vertical sleeve gastrectomy (VSG) is surgery to decrease the structure and size of the stomach.

 Reasons for Procedure

 This surgery is done to make the size of the stomach smaller.
 This will make a person feel full quickly.
 This will promote weight loss in people who are obese.
 It is done when other methods have not been helpful.

 In addition to helping a person lose weight, this surgery may also:

 Problems are rare, but all procedures have some risk.
 The doctor will go over some problems that could happen, such as:

 Things that may raise the risk of problems are:

 What to Expect

 Prior to Procedure